 AI Tools Deep Dive

 Codeburn is a terminal dashboard for tracking token spend across Claude Code and Cursor.
-It hit 3,400+ stars in its first week on GitHub.
 Here is what it shows, why people are reaching for it, and how it ties into the over-editing problem.

 If you are on a Claude Max subscription, you have a cap and a usage bar.
 What you do not have is a breakdown.
 You cannot see which project ate the most tokens this week, which agent loop ran hot at 2am, or how many dollars of inference you would have paid for if you were on pay-as-you-go.
 The bar just creeps toward full and then resets.

 Codeburn from Agent Seal is the first tool that tries to answer that question directly.
 It is a terminal UI that reads the local session logs from Claude Code and Cursor and renders them as a live dashboard of token spend, cost estimates, and per-project breakdowns.
-The repo hit 3,400+ stars in its first week on GitHub.
-That kind of number is usually a sign that a tool landed on a real, widely felt pain point.
+The repo gained traction quickly, which usually means a tool landed on a real, widely felt pain point.

 This post is a look at what codeburn actually does, where the data comes from, and why it is suddenly the one tool a lot of Claude Code users wish they had installed three months ago.